hstreamdb/docs-next/docs/write/stream-in-platform.md

 ### Delete a stream on the Streams page

-1. Go to the **Streams** page.
+1. Navigate to the **Streams** page.
 2. Click the **Delete** icon of the stream you want to delete.
 A confirmation dialog will pop up.
 3. Confirm the deletion by clicking the **Confirm** button in the dialog.

 ### Delete a stream on the Stream Details page

-1. Go to the details page of the stream you want to delete.
+1. Navigate to the details page of the stream you want to delete.
 2. Click the **Delete** button.
 A confirmation dialog will pop up.
 3. Confirm the deletion by clicking the **Confirm** button in the dialog.